FINRA Foundation Military Spouse Fellowship Program

 Andi Wrenn, Arlington, Virginia

-Since graduating from the program in 2008, Andi Wrenn has been active in the FINRA Foundation Military Spouse Fellowship community.
-She currently manages the FINRA Foundation Spouse Fellows Facebook and LinkedIn groups, and works directly with the FINRA Investor Education Foundation to build a stronger network and provide Fellows with support as they go through the program and graduate.
-"I want to reach as many people as possible to educate them, help them save more, reduce debt and reach their financial goals."
+Since graduating from the program in 2008, Andi has been particularly active in the FINRA Foundation Military Spouse Fellowship community, including managing the FINRA Foundation Spouse Fellows Facebook and LinkedIn groups.
+She has been mentoring, networking and supervising FINRA Foundation Military Spouse Fellows for years.
+Andi is working to build a stronger network and provide Fellows with support as they go through the program and graduate.
+"I want to reach as many people as possible to educate them and help them save more, reduce debt and reach their financial goals."
 Read more.

 Joan Yarrell, Rockledge, Florida